BastiTee/d3-plugin-boilerplate/README.md

 - [`example/data.csv`](example/data.csv) – Some sample data
 - [`img/`](img/) – A resource folder ignored during all npm/build processes

 See individual files for more documentation.
+After you've built the plug-in with `npm install` or `npm run prepublish` you'll find the shippable artifacts inside the `build/` folder.

 ## Scripts